-We helped to pioneer the implementation of Reading Rescue, a one-on-one research- and evidence-based literacy intervention, using CUNY Brooklyn College students who are enrolled in graduate and undergraduate early childhood literacy courses to serve as literacy tutors for students in the New York City public school system.
-The pilot received significant interest from the funder community and the model is now being supported by several other foundations in various iterations which is further evidence of our Catalytic Giving approach.
+We helped to pioneer the use of CUNY Brooklyn college students enrolled in early childhood literacy courses as Reading Rescue tutors for students in the New York City public school system.
+The pilot received significant interest from the funder community and has become a $2M public/private partnership (titled CUNY Reading Corps) involving students across 18 colleges who tutor DOE students in early reading skills – a classic example of our venture philanthropy approach.

 For more on a strategic partnership we created between CUNY Brooklyn College, Reading Rescue and GO Project, see here.